snipeso/preprocessing/docs/ICA.md

 #### Alpha

 ![](./images/ICA/Alpha.PNG)
 This is a typical alpha component.
 It is definitely EEG data.
-Not only is it a blob in the middle of the head, but it also has a nice little bump over alpha.
+Not only is it a blob in the middle of the head, but it also has a nice little bump over alpha in the power spectrum.

 <p>&nbsp;</p>